This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Customer service can be inconsistent across locations

-The grocery comparison heavily favors Walmart.
-Most Walmart locations are supercenters featuring full-service grocery departments with produce, meat, bakery, and deli sections rivaling standalone supermarkets.
-Target's grocery footprint is smaller, focused more on packaged goods, snacks, and quick meal solutions, though Super Target locations offer expanded selections.
-For weekly grocery shopping, Walmart provides more comprehensive options at lower prices.
+Groceries?
+Walmart wins this category decisively.
+Most Walmart locations are supercenters with full grocery departments—produce, meat counters, bakeries, delis that rival standalone supermarkets.
+Target's grocery presence is more limited, focusing on packaged goods, snacks, and quick meal solutions.
+Super Target locations offer expanded selections, but they're not everywhere.
+If you're doing a full weekly grocery run, Walmart simply provides more options at better prices.

 Frequently Asked Questions

-Both retailers offer price matching policies but with limitations.
-Target will price match Walmart.com (not in-store prices) if you request it, and vice versa.
-Both require verification and typically only match identical items.
-Walmart's Savings Catcher program has been discontinued, while Target matches select competitors including Amazon and major retailers.
+Both offer price matching but with annoying limitations.
+Target will match Walmart.com prices (not in-store) if you ask, and Walmart does the same for Target.
+You need to verify the price and the items must be identical.
+Walmart killed their Savings Catcher app, while Target matches select competitors including Amazon and major chains.